 Rhea Medical Center’s Dr. Mark Pollard said the antibody infusion kick starts the body’s ability to fight the virus.

-Pollard said that the hospital has set up a separate wing for COVID antibody infusion and converted the physician’s longue to a treatment area.
+Pollard said that the hospital has set up a separate wing for COVID antibody infusion and converted the physician’s lounge to a treatment area.
 The move, he said, allows at risk people without COVID to safely receive other infusion treatments without being exposed to the virus.

 Patients interested in the infusions should contact their primary care providers.
 These providers can then refer patients to the RMC COVID-19 Infusion Clinic for monoclonal antibody treatment.